 Obviously there is more to this story to come including less than honourable behaviour by Kent Police but for the moment there has been time to put only four documents on line.

 The settlement order agreed in Court.

 Councillor Fothergill’s statement in Court.

-As already stated, the agreed damages totalled £70,000 and the Court and similar costs - I have the estimated legal bill itemised by the claimant’s barrister - comes to more than £280,000.
+As already stated, the agreed damages totalled £70,000 and the Court and similar costs - I have the estimated legal bill itemised by the claimant’s solicitor - comes to more than £280,000.